Mark Iuliano: Coaching career

 After retirement, Iuliano took a role as youth coach for the Allievi Nazionali at Pavia in 2012.

-In July 2014, Iuliano was appointed as youth coach at Serie B club Latina.
+In July 2014, Iuliano was appointed youth coach at Serie B club Latina.
 On 5 January 2015, he was promoted head coach in place of Roberto Breda, with the goal to save the club from relegation.
 He was sacked in November 2015.

-On 26 May 2017 he was appointed has Como head coach.
+On 26 May 2017, he was appointed has Como head coach.

-On 26 July 2017 Iuliano reached an agreement with Albanian Albanian Superliga club FK Partizani Tirana to become The Reds new head coach.
+On 26 July 2017, Iuliano reached an agreement with Albanian Albanian Superliga club FK Partizani Tirana to become The Reds new head coach.

-On 24 April 2018, he was appointed as new assistant coach of Udinese alongside new head coach Igor Tudor.
+On 24 April 2018, he was appointed new assistant coach of Udinese alongside new head coach Igor Tudor.